-Princee Kalra from India discusses her Human Nutrition (Public Health) MSc course at London Met, made possible by her GREAT Scholarship.
+Princee Kalra from India, a graduate of the Human Nutrition (Public Health) MSc course at London Met, spoke about her time at London Met with us, made possible by her GREAT Scholarship.

 What did receiving this scholarship mean to you?

-This scholarship has opened many doors for me.
-It has allowed me to pursue higher education and strengthen me in my field.
-My family is proud of me and it has given me a sense of security.
+This scholarship opened many doors for me.
+It allowed me to pursue higher education and strengthened me in my field.
+My family is proud of me and it gave me a sense of security.
 I am truly thankful for it.

 What do you like best about your course?